-All systems must have a final interconnection approval (or equivalent from rural electric cooperative or municipal electric utility) dated on or after June 1, 2017.
 All Distributed Generation systems over 25 kW AC in size must submit an executed interconnection agreement in the Part I application.
-Community solar systems are not required to submit an interconnection agreement in the Part I application, but are requirement to provide a certificate of Completion in the Part II application.
+Community solar systems are not required to submit an interconnection agreement in the Part I application, but are required to provide a Certificate of Completion in the Part II application.